thestanchion/thestanchion.github.io/_posts/2011-11-18-weird-moves.markdown

 ---
 layout: post
-title:  "Weird moves"
+title: Weird moves
-date:   2011-11-18 10:00:36 +0000
+date: 2011-11-18T10:00:36.000+00:00
 categories: transfers
 hero: bent.jpg
+author: Ash
+published: true
+subtitle: The next couple of days look like they’ll see the completion of a couple of strange looking transfer deals.
+hero_source: worldsoccertalk.com

 ---

-The next couple of days look like they’ll see the completion of a couple of strange looking transfer deals.

 First up is the Darren Bent move from Sunderland to Aston Villa.
 In any other season you wouldn’t see any reason why Bent wouldn’t want to move to Villa, as in recent years they have been a much better side than the Black Cats.
 But right now if the deal was done Bent would be signing for a club 11 places below his present team, as Villa currently sit a lowly 17th in the Premiership.

 The deal makes perfect sense for both of the teams involved however.
 Sunderland would be stupid to turn down the reported £20 million fee they’re being offered and, despite Bent being far and away their leading scorer over the past few seasons, they would be able to use the money to find a capable replacement.